alejandrolvido/Quiescence-Entry/README.md

 Data to analyze as example is included in each folder

-The code should run on any Matlab release, bu was written using the 2019 release
+The code should run on any Matlab release, but was written using the 2019 release

 Necessary functions and Toy data to recapitulate the main conlusions of each figure are supplied in the same folder

+Just hit play on the editor and the analysis will be displayed

+Please notice that the LDC analysis (LDC script in folder Fig5 might take some time to run through all the time points)

+Please notice that the Pos3 folder in Fig1 folder needs to be unzziped before analysis of the images